-Create an identity theft report.
-If your information has been compromised, file a complaint with the Federal Trade Commission (FTC).
+If your personal information has been compromised, file a complaint with the FTC.
 The FTC Complaint Assistant includes an option for consumers whose personal information was disclosed due to a company’s data breach.
 Take the completed complaint, called an FTC affidavit, to the police department and file a police report.
 The affidavit and police report make up your identity theft report.

 Next, alert your financial institutions.
 Most credit companies encourage customers to call their toll-free numbers as soon as possible to report fraud.
 Ask if your bank has a process in place to put a fraud alert on your account.

 Consider an Identity Protection Plan

 An identity protection plan may help proactively monitor your personal information.
 You may want to consider enrolling in this type of service to help watch your personal information going forward.
 And, if your identity is compromised a protection plan can also help with remediation.

 Data breaches can happen, but taking these steps can help protect your identity and your personal information in case you’re ever affected by one.